Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Using the scope, the doctor confirms the type and degree of knee damage.
 If possible, the problem is treated at this time.
 This is done using surgical tools put through the other portals.

-When the surgery is complete, all tools are removed.
+When the surgery is done, all tools are removed.
 The incisions are closed with sutures, staples, surgical glue, or strips of surgical tape.

 All surgeries have risks.
 The risks of arthroscopy include: